terenzio/URL-Shortening-Service/README.md

    go run main.go
    ```

 The service will be available at `http://localhost:9000`.
-Use the following API endpoints to interact with the system:
+Use the following API endpoints and tools to interact with the system:

 1. **Add a URL:**
    ```